 A significant amount of people who attend rehab do so again at some point.
 The first thing you can do if you relapse and feel threatened by your circumstance is to call the rehab you went to and find out if they have availability so that you or a loved one can maneuver back into a safe environment.

 Rehab costs can vary tremendously depending on what track is best suited for you.
 The good thing is that if you have insurance coverage, there are plenty of opportunities for you to seek treatment- from a minimum of 2 hours a week to a 24-hour supervised program.

 Your insurance will cover a significant portion of the stay.
 To find out more about the cost, call our admissions counselors for a thorough analysis at 888-992-7955.

-If you are in need of an inpatient rehabilitation, it is likely you may lose your job if you don’t get help.
-Regardless, all employers usually offer some sort of opportunity for treatment, which simultaneously protects the employee from being let go due to personal needs.
-The agreed upon belief is that if an employee is seeking help, then they are taking steps to improve on their role for the company.
+If you need inpatient rehabilitation, you may likely lose your job if you don’t get help.
+Regardless, all employers usually offer treatment, which simultaneously protects the employee from being let go due to personal needs.
+The agreed-upon belief is that if an employee is seeking help, then they are taking steps to improve on their role for the company.

 Here are some options:

 You may self-enroll in an EAP, where you contact your corporate EAP counselor who can tell you if Magnolia Ranch is a partner with their program offerings.
 In this way, your supervisor is not made aware of your reasoning for taking a leave of absence.
 If a supervisor themselves refers you to an EAP, then they may be part of the recovery process.

 Check out the coverage in your employer’s FMLA, which details a certain number of unpaid leave days you may take due to personal issues.
 Some offer up to 12 weeks of unpaid leave.